wso2/docs-mi/en/docs/learn/integration-tutorials/service-catalog-tutorial.md

 #### Create an Endpoint

-An Endpoint artifact is required for the purpose of exposing the URL that connects to the back-end service.
+An Endpoint artifact is required to expose the back-end service.

 1. Navigate to the **MI Project Explorer** > **Endpoints**.